 B.Tech Electronics & Instrumentation

-I'm actively looking for Fall 2026 co-op or full-time opportunities in hardware validation, platform validation, characterization engineering, or system-level test.
+I'm actively looking for summer internship, co-op, or full-time opportunities in hardware validation, platform validation, characterization engineering, or system-level test.
 Based in Cleveland, OH — happy to chat about any role that involves bench work, oscilloscopes, and quantitative hardware characterization.